lamhq/tech-notes/pages/devops/aws/security/identity-management/iam/policies.md

 ## Overview

-An IAM Policy is a JSON document that defines permissions.
+An IAM Policy is a JSON document that defines permissions and resource access.

 A policy has no effect until attached.